 But is it haunted?
 The legend goes that a well-known businessman facing mounting debt committed suicide under the tree in the 1880s, giving rise to its name as “the Haunt Oak.”
 People have spun tales around the oak ever since.

-What we do know: This is a spectacular tree, located along a beautiful hiking trail and is well worth a visit.
+What we do know for certain: This is a spectacular tree, located along a beautiful hiking trail and is well worth a visit.